steipete/PSFoundation/README.md

   * MobilecoreServices
   * libz.1.dylib
   * CoreData (_libPSFoundation-CoreData only_)
-9.  `#import <PSFoundation.h>` in any file in your project.  _It is not recommended to include PSFoundation in your prefix header.
+9.  `#import "PSFoundation/PSFoundation.h"` in any file in your project.  _It is not recommended to include PSFoundation in your prefix header._
+  * The subdirectory requirement is a bug with Xcode.
+  * For the CoreData library, you would `#import "PSFoundation/PSFoundation_CoreData.h"`.

 License
 =======